 But because personal injury lawsuits are tried in civil court, both plaintiffs and defendants have the opportunity to appeal the jury’s decision.
-That means that even if you win your lawsuit, you may not get the money right away, as the defendant, their legal team, and the insurance company may all agree that appealing the verdict is the right choice.
+But, isn’t a settlement a win?
+Even if you win your lawsuit, you may not get the money right away, as the defendant, their legal team, and the insurance company may all agree that appealing the verdict is the right choice.

 The most common reason that defendants appeal verdicts is simply because they lost and don’t want to pay the money the courts tell them they owe the plaintiffs.
 However, defendants who received unfavorable verdicts can’t automatically appeal them.
 Instead, they must have an appealable issue, which can be:

 Typically, decisions are appealed immediately after they’re delivered in court.
 That means that you’ll know soon after the verdict is delivered whether the defendant plans to appeal the court’s decision.
 Defendants also may appeal personal injury verdicts because it means they don’t have to pay any compensation until the appeal process finalizes, which can take months or even years in some cases.

 Appeals are complicated legal matters.
 We do everything in our power to ensure they don’t happen by making our clients’ claims as strong and irrefutable as possible.
 But if your verdict is ever appealed, here are a few things to know about what will take place: